-All SNOMED CT concepts are linked by the is-a relationship to the immediate superordinate concept and by attributive relationships to one or more concepts in other hierarchies.
+All SNOMED CT concepts are linked at least by one is-a relationship to the immediate superordinate(s) concept(s) and by zero to many attributive relationships.
 Both types of relationships together form the (formal) definition of a concept.
 Textual definitions are less formal versions of conceptual structures and are used in SNOMED CT only when necessary (e.g. when additional details are required; see Section 2.3).
 Since there is an apparent correlation between terminological definitions and concept systems, it is possible to create textual intensional definitions (generic concept + distinguishing characteristics) using the logical definitions as predefined templates

-Conceptual relationships are generated in two ways, either by human users proposing a new concept or automatically by the SNOMED CT description logic classifier.
+Conceptual relationships are generated in two ways, either by human users proposing a new concept or automatically by the SNOMED CT OWL description logic classifier.
 The representation of the former is referred to as “stated view”, the representation of the latter as “inferred view”.

 When modelling a concept, there are often several ways to define the concept.
 For example, the English term “acute appendicitis” refers to the concept |acute appendicitis| which, from an etymological point of view, is derived from the Latin word “appendix” (meaning “a small tube-shaped part that is joined to the intestines”), and the suffix - itis (meaning “inflammation”); hence the (literal) definition "inflammation of the appendix".
 According to the SNOMED CT concept model the concept |acute appendicitis| may be defined in two ways: by its proximal primitive parent, the disorder, and the two grouped relationships Associated morphology = Acute inflammation and Finding site = Appendicitis structure (Figure 9).